TheJakeSnell/rts-game-disruptor/README.md

 ## How to run the prototype

-The simplest way to run the prototype is to use the pre-built executable under the **"dist\prototype\\"** directory.
+The simplest way to run the prototype is to use the pre-built executable under the **dist/prototype** directory.
 Double-clicking the **prototype.exe** on windows will run the prototype provided that [Java](https://www.java.com/en/download/manual.jsp) is installed on the machine.

 ## How to use the prototype